 For loans closed after July 1999, lenders are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the loan balance gets under 78 percent of the purchase amount � but not at the point the borrower achieves 22 percent equity.
 (Certain "higher risk" loan programs are excluded.)
 The good news is that you can request cancelation of your PMI yourself (for a mortgage that closed after July '99), no matter the original purchase price, when the equity gets to twenty percent.

-Familiarize yourself with your monthly statements to keep a running total of principal payments.
-You'll want to stay aware of the the purchase amounts of the houses that are selling in your neighborhood.
-You've been paying mostly interest if your mortgage closed fewer than 5 years ago, so your principal most likely hasn't been reduced by much.
+Keep track of your principal payments.
+Make yourself aware of the selling prices of other homes in your neighborhood.
+You are paying mostly interest if you closed your mortgage loan fewer than 5 years ago, so your principal probably hasn't gone down much.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.